spring1843/go-dsa/complexity.md

 Attaining logarithmic time complexity in an algorithm is highly desirable as it eliminates the need to iterate through every input in order to solve a given problem.
 Examples:

 * Searching sorted items using [Binary Search](./dnc/binary_search.go)
-* Inserting, Deleting and Searching in a [Binary Search Tree](./tree/README.md)
+* Inserting, Deleting, and Searching in a [Binary Search Tree](./tree/README.md)
-* Push and Pop in [heap](./heap/README.md)
+* Push and Pop in a [heap](./heap/README.md)
 * [Square Root](./dnc/square_root.go)
 * [Median in a Stream](./heap/median_in_a_stream.go)

 ### Linear - O(n)

-Linear time complexity is considered favorable when an algorithm necessitates traversing every input, with no feasible way to avoid it.
+Linear time complexity is considered favorable when an algorithm necessitates traversing every input with no feasible way to avoid it.
 Examples:

 * Removing the last element in a [singly linked list](./linkedlist/README.md)
 * Searching an unsorted [array](./array/README.md) or [linked list](./linkedlist/README.md)